Proportional resonant controller

 What is a proportional resonant controller?

-A proportional resonant controller (abbreviated PR controller), is a particular type of transfer function that is often implemented for the closed-loop control of systems with a sinusoidal behavior.
+Proportional resonant controllers (abbreviated PR controllers) are a particular type of transfer function that are often implemented for the closed-loop control of systems with a sinusoidal behavior.
 As their name indicates, they possess both a proportional and a resonant term, which can be tuned independently.
+When needed, additional resonant terms can also be added to attenuate specific harmonics.

-In power electronics, proportional resonant controllers (PR) have attracted significant interest for single-phase AC current/voltage control applications due to their performance and simple implementation.
+In power electronics, proportional resonant controllers (PR) have attracted significant interest for AC current/voltage control applications due to their performance and simple implementation.

 A well-known countermeasure to this shortcoming is the implementation of the control within a synchronous reference frame.
 This means that PI controller(s) are implemented inside a rotating reference frame (dq), which is synchronized with the AC frequency (e.g. of the grid or the electric motor, see TN106).
 This allows re-locating the (almost) infinite DC gain at the desired frequency, namely 50/60Hz (or the motor rotating speed).

 Proportional resonant controllers offer an alternative to this conventional approach.
-As they operate directly in the stationary reference frame, no coordinate transformations are required.
-Furthermore, their resonant term offers a finite, but very high, gain at the targeted AC frequency, which achieves the same tracking and perturbation rejection capabilities as dq-control.
+Indeed, as they operate directly in the stationary reference frame, no coordinate transformations are required.
+Furthermore, their resonant term(s) offer(s) a finite – but very high – gain at the targeted AC frequency, which achieves the same tracking and perturbation rejection capabilities as PI controller(s) in a rotating reference frame (dq-control).

-Operating principles of proportional resonant control
+Operating principles of proportional resonant controllers

-Proportional resonant digital control implementation
+Digital control implementation

 A practical implementation can be easily derived using the bilinear (Tustin) transform.
-The resulting discrete transfer function for the resonant term, discretized with a period \(T_s\), yields:
+The resulting discrete transfer function for the resonant term, discretized with a period

 Once transformed into a difference equation, the resonant part yields: